navidhsnz/PID_final_project/README.md

+This is our final project for IFT6757 "Duckietown" class at UdeM.
+Please refer to the project report for a complete explanation of the project.
+This repository only contains a part of the project.

 # PIDPlus Training and Simulation
-Training of our model for IFT6757 "Duckietown" class project PIDPlus.
-While this page will help you run the training of our models, this will also allow you to run the gym-duckietown simulator and our script to generate the dataset we used in training.
+This repository contains everything you need to train the models and run the simulation.
+All the code that concerns model implementainos and their training are in `learning`.
+The simulation is `run_simulation.py` which runs the simulation and also is used for creating datsets.
+For more detailed explanations on reproducing the results of our experiment including training the models and running the simulator, please continue reading.
 ![](media/CNN1_1.png)
 ![](media/RNN3_2.png)
 ## Videos